 San Francisco, Are You Okay?

 This week’s episode was a wild ride.
 I recently went on a trip to San Francisco and was quickly reminded how much I dislike this city!
 Between the disease-riddled restrooms, the public fornication, being peed on by a homeless man, and a bar that closed at 9 pm on a Saturday, I was in disbelief.
-My visit to the Bay Area left me asking two questions San Francisco, are you okay, and is Bobby a vampire?
+My visit to the Bay Area left me asking two questions San Francisco, are you okay, and what really is a “daddy issue?”

 Here are a few of the lessons I have learned over the years: